Improve Employee Scheduling to Fast Track Business Recovery: The Comprehensive Guide

-- Retailers must post schedules at least 72 hours in advance.
+- Must post schedules at least 72 hours in advance.

-- Fast food employers must provide 14 days’ notice of schedules and provide additional compensation for schedule changes after posting.
+- Must provide 14 days’ notice of schedules and provide additional compensation for schedule changes after posting

-- Fast food employers restricted from scheduling clopening shifts without additional compensation.
+- Restricted from scheduling clopening shifts without additional compensation.

-- Fast food employers required to provide 11 hours of rest between shifts.
+- Employers must provide 11 hours of rest between shifts

-- Fast food employers must give existing workers extra hours before hiring or bringing employees from other locations.
+- Businesses must give existing workers extra hours before hiring or bringing employees from other locations

 Seattle (Washington) Secure Scheduling Ordinance